bimdata/documentation-old/doc_sphinx/tutorials/viewer_sdk.rst

 ..
     excerpt
         The SDK is a development tool helping you to create faster a Viewer plugin. endexcerpt

 It is a Github repository, containing a pre-configured environment to develop BIMData Viewer plugins.
-You can develop, test, build, package and share your plugin easily.
+You can develop, test, build, package, and share your plugin easily.

 The repository is https://github.com/bimdata/bimdata-viewer-sdk